CppPhil/philslib/README.md

 include/pl/bitmask.hpp: Macro to allow the usage of bitwise operators with scoped enums.
 include/pl/bits.hpp: Convenience function for some bitwise operations.
 include/pl/bswap.hpp: A portable bswap.
-include/pl/byte.hpp: A 'Byte' type alias.
+include/pl/byte.hpp: A 'byte' type alias.
 include/pl/char_to_int.hpp: Function to convert a decimal 'character' value to a 'numeric' value.
 include/pl/checked_delete.hpp: Functions to call delete / delete[] that avoid undefined behavior if the pointed to type is incomplete.
 Also provides functions that null the pointer after calling delete / delete[].
 include/pl/compiler.hpp: Compiler detection and version checking macros.